Rsw7vc-MU/INFOTC-1600-Final-Project/InstructionsPage2.md

 ![RecordButton](RecordButton.PNG)

 2. Options when record:
-  * You can mute or change the the volume of your computer or your mic by clicking/dragging the highighted volume/sound icon and arrow bar
+  * You can mute or change the the volume of your computer or your mic by clicking/dragging the highighted volume/sound icon and arrow bar.

  ![VolumeControlsPic](VolmueControlsButtons.PNG)
   * You can also edit the settings of your sound in the Advanced Audio Settings